cgonzalezg/kibana-timelion-liga/README.md

 This repo will install kibana, timelion, elasticsearch, in addition it will index some data and create some demo dashboards

 # Requisites
-it is need it to have installed docker and docker compose (optional).
+it is needed to have installed docker and docker compose (optional).

 **Installation**